morotsman/morotsman.github.io/_posts/2020-07-12-java-covariance.markdown

 supplierOfFruitCovariant = supplierOfApple; // supplierOfApple is now a subtype
 {% endhighlight %}

-## The Liskov Substitution Principle repeated
+## The Liskov Substitution Principle revisited

 The Liskov Substitution Principle [LSP] states that: